Wahoo Baptist Church cemetery Wahoo, Georgia

 fun reading: Low-Cost Large Scale Aerial Photography &

-the Upland South Folk Cemetery
+the Upland South Folk Cemetery, by Eric B. Wolf,

 Northwest Missouri State University 2006